artemave/REST-assured/README.markdown

   Now request (any verb) to 'http://localhost:4578/auth/services/1' will get redirected to 'https://myserver.com/api/auth/services/1.'
 Provided of course there is no double matched for that fullpath and verb.
   Much like rewrite rules, redirects are evaluated in order (of creation).
 In UI you can manually rearrange the order.

+#### Delete all redirects
+  HTTP DELETE to '/redirects/all' deletes all redirects.
+Useful for cleaning up between tests.

 ## TODO

 * Hide wiring rest-assured into ruby project behind client api
 * Bring UI upto date with rest-api (add verbs, statuses, request history)
-* Add delete all redirects to rest api
 * Add wait_for_requests()
 * Add custom response headers